dev-xiligroup/xili-dictionary-plugin/xili-dictionary/readme.txt

 * xili-dictionary can be used w/o a multilingual plugin or with multilingual plugin based on taxonomy named 'language' (Polylang).
 * As *educational plateform* in constant changing, xili-dictionary tries to use most of the WordPress Core functions and features (CPT, metabox, pointer, help, pomo libraries, ...).

+= TESTERS WANTED =
+According some users, current versions can be stable with recent WP versions.
+BUT since 2 years, a new version is fully rewritten and tested in few websites.
+These new versions are available in Github and here in WP repository in tag [Advanced View](https://wordpress.org/plugins/xili-dictionary/advanced/).
+Your feedback will be very valuable.

 = roadmap =
-* code source renewed continiously with latest WP tools since WP 4.3
+* code source renewed continiously with latest WP tools since WP 4.3 until WP 5.5.
 * readme rewritting

 = Version 2.14.11 (updated 2019-06-05) =